 WHO CAN CONTRIBUTE

 You don't have to consider yourself an "artist" to submit work!
-We post all submissions from college students (or recent graduates) that respect our community norms
+We post all submissions from college students (or recent graduates) that respect our community guidelines

 WHAT TO CONTRIBUTE